India abstains during vote on resolution at UNHRC; urges Sri Lanka to fulfill its commitments | Law-Order

 The Sinhala majority hardliners of the ruling Sri Lanka People's Party have been advocating a total abolition of the island’s provincial council system established in 1987.
 At the same time, Badhe said, India believes that the work of Office of the Human Office of the United Nations High Commissioner for Human Rights (OHCHR) should be in conformity with mandate given by the relevant resolutions of the UN General Assembly.

-Ahead of elections in Tamil Nadu next month, major political parties in the state had urged the Indian government to take a stand against Sri Lanka in the UNHRC session vis-a-vis the accountability and reconciliation resolution.
+Ahead of elections in Tamil Nadu next month, major political parties in the state had urged the Indian government to take a stand against Sri Lanka in the UNHRC session.
 During External Affairs Minister S Jaishankar's visit to Sri Lanka in January, he underlined backing for Lanka's reconciliation process and an ''inclusive political outlook'' that encourages ethnic harmony.

 Jaishankar had met the Tamil leadership and discussed issues pertaining to the development and devolution and the role of provincial councils as part of national reconciliation.